 Solihull Approach Code of Practice for delivering Solihull Approach training and Solihull Approach groups

-By attending, booking or commissioning a Solihull Approach training, you are agreeing to comply with the Code of Practice for delivering Solihull Approach training and Solihull Approach groups.
+By attending, booking or commissioning a Solihull Approach training, you agree to comply with the Code of Practice for delivering Solihull Approach training and Solihull Approach groups.

 Code of Practice – Version V5 – 06.11.20 (Terms and Conditions)